maxpetul/C3X/README.txt

  - ** Zone of control changes
   - Allow land-to-sea and sea-to-land attacks, only using bombard stat
   - May be lethal
+   - ** Exclude units from lethal ZoC when they're entering a tile after capturing an enemy unit (fixes odd edge case)
   - May be exerted by air units
   - Show attack animation even when attacker is not at the top of its stack
  - ** Defensive bombard changes